debezium/debezium-design-documents/DDD-68.md

 4. Persist completed snapshot runs as history so operators can review past durations, outcomes, and per table results.
 5. Push updates to the UI as they happen (no polling) while keeping the client simple.
 6. Survive restarts of both the Debezium Server and the Conductor without losing progress state.
+7. Surface active snapshot progress on the pipeline listing page so operators can scan many pipelines without opening each one.

 Non goals for this phase: